 In this guide, we move beyond the typical approach many often take.
 We aim to give you a clear and more complete picture of the advantages of the cloud.
 We move beyond the big picture, so as we focus on each cloud benefit, we’ll dig deeper to help you understand the underlying features and functionality that combine to make them a reality.

-So join us as we take you on an exploration to help you better understand the benefits of cloud computing in 2021.
+So join us as we take you on an exploration to help you better understand the benefits of cloud computing.

 Cloud Computing: Cost Savings

 Migrating services to the cloud allow you to trade capital expense for the variable cost.
 Instead of mass investment in server hardware and software you may not need, you pay when you consume computing resources and only for the amount you consume.

 With the right approach, cloud computing can be the most cost-efficient approach to deploying, managing, and upgrading your IT infrastructure.

 The very nature of cloud computing is designed for cost-saving.
 Flexible pricing models, control over compute resource consumption, and the removal of associated management costs are just ways in which cloud computing delivers real cost-saving against on-premises deployments.

 Let’s take a closer look at some fundamental mechanisms allowing the cloud to deliver cost-saving benefits.

 Economies of Scale